-Thanks to a generous gift from Santander, the University of York is able to offer funding to support the engagement of SMEs with final year students and graduate interns.
+Thanks to a generous gift from Santander, the University of York is able to offer funding to support the engagement of SMEs with current students and graduate interns.
 The programme is open to organisations registered in the UK with fewer than 250 employees, which have an annual turnover of up to £50 million.

 For the academic year 2019-20, we are delighted to offer SMEs the opportunity to engage the skills of a University of York:

 We are able to contribute up to a maximum of £1260 towards the cost of the SME paying the intern a minimum of £9.00 per hour.
 This rate is subject to employer's on costs (NI, Holiday pay and a contribution to the People's Pension), to be paid by the SME.